We accept PayPal, Visa & Mastercard

 Winner of the 1996 Floyd S. Chalmers Canadian Play Award

-The Faraway Nearby is a full-length comic-drama by John
+The Faraway Nearby is a full-length comedic drama by John

 Murrell.
-Georgia O'Keeffe resigns herself to living alone until
+Georgia O'Keeffe resigns herself to living alone on a

 The Faraway Nearby charts the relationship between the

-enigmatic American painter and feminist icon Georgia O'Keefe and Juan
+famous and famously reclusive artist Georgia O'Keefe and Juan

 Hamilton, who became her friend and soulmate in the 1970s, after the